 The way bugs hibernate is not the same as the way animals hibernate.
 When the weather turns cold some bugs go into a low-energy state called diapause.
 As the term suggests this state initiates a pause in the insect’s activity and development.
 Diapause has no set timer, and can last as long as temperatures remain cold and inimical to the bug’s life cycle.
 In most cases insects will remain in a state of diapause until the weather turns warmer.

 Bed bugs are not immune to the colder temperatures.
 In fact, particularly cold temps can indeed kill bed bugs.
 However, we are talking extreme cold here.
 Bed bugs can survive up to four days in below 0° temps, after which they will perish.
 But it is important to keep in mind that bed bugs are not typically and outdoor insect.
 As parasites they share their hosts’ environment.
 That means they are more likely to be indoors and happily surviving and thriving in cozy comfy warmth.
 Right along side of us and our families.

 Do Bed Bugs Continue to Spread Even in Winter?

 Not only can bed bugs easily survive throughout the winter, they can spread and thrive regardless of the temperatures outside.
 Bed bugs climb onto their hosts’ belongings.
 They hitch rides on our clothing, our coats, and our luggage.
 All of which we take with us when we travel.
 A bed bug will happily hitch a ride on your overcoat as you travel from your warm home, via your heated car, to your office or to your friend’s house.

-Like it or not, even in the depths of winter bed bugs can survive the cold temperatures and spread to new environments.
+Even in the depths of winter bed bugs can not only survive the cold temperatures, they can also thrive and spread to new environments.
 Bed bug infestations aren’t just a spring and summer occurrence.
-Unfortunately, they are a year round concern.
+They are a year round concern.

 Regardless of the Weather We Must Remain Vigilant